 Pear-shaped, burgundy-black 6-8 oz fruits with pretty green shoulders are high in both sugar and acid, with intense, complex, full-bodied flavor.
 Great for slicing, caprese, salads and roasting.
 Short potato-leaf plants have huge production of smooth, crack-resistant, medium-sized fruit.
 Don’t over-water and you’ll be rewarded with deep, chocolaty, smoky, rich-flavored tomatoes!

 BORONIA – NEW – 70 days from transplant, Dwarf Indeterminate, OP

 An exciting release from the Dwarf Tomato Project.
 Fruits are oblate, 4-16oz, pink with dark shoulders with smooth, meaty texture and delicious, intense flavor, borne on ‘tree-type’ plants.
 Perfect for small gardens and containers.

 Classic rich flavor, squat lobed fruits to 7″ across!
 Sudduth strain – the ‘original’ Brandywine.
 A nation-wide favorite, and the standard against which ‘beefsteak’-type tomatoes are judged for flavor.
 Irregularly-shaped fruits and cracking are par for the course with Brandywine.

-CARMELLO – Open pollinated, indeterminate, 75 days
+CARMELLO – Hybrid, indeterminate, 75 days

 CHEROKEE PURPLE – Heirloom, indeterminate, 77 days